-During our topic the children will have the chance to become detectives, to solve the greatest mystery of the Victorian age with the help of the master sleuth himself Sherlock Holmes.
-This experience will form the start of our topic and for this we ask the children to come dressed as Victorians on Tuesday 6th September.
-These costumes will prove to come in handy a couple of times throughout the topic with the children needing to dress up on our trip to Sevington, an old Victorian School House, as well as the possibility of a class assembly and our Victorian Day.
-So we thought we would give you part of the holidays to find a costume for these exciting activities ahead.
+During our topic, the children will have the chance to become detectives to solve the greatest mystery of the Victorian age with the help of the master sleuth himself, Sherlock Holmes.
+This experience will form the start of our topic and for this we ask the children to come dressed as Victorians on Tuesday 5th September.
+These costumes will prove to come in handy a couple of times throughout the topic with the children needing to dress up on our trip to Sevington (an old Victorian School House), a possible class assembly and for our Victorian Day.
+We thought we would give you part of the holidays to find a costume for these exciting activities ahead.
 More information on our trip to Sevington will come at the start of the term.

-Other curriculum areas that will be enhanced through our topic will be the children having the opportunity to write, Crime reports, Victorian mystery stories as well as to read and perform some nonsense poetry.
+Other curriculum areas that will be enhanced through our topic will be the children having the opportunity to write crime reports, Victorian mystery stories and explanation texts, as well as to read and perform some nonsense poetry.

-Throughout the history curriculum we will be researching Queen Victoria and her family, the growth of her empire, rich and poor life, Victorian Schools, apothecaries, the police force and crime, transport as well as the amazing inventions that took place during this exciting time.
+Throughout the history curriculum, we will be researching Queen Victoria and her family, the growth of her empire, rich and poor life, Victorian Schools, apothecaries, the police force and crime, transport during this time as well as the amazing inventions that took place during this exciting era.

-Our science topics will be exploring forces linked to pulleys, levers, gravity, friction, water resistance and air resistance.
-As well as properties of materials looking at reversible and irreversible changes.
+Our science topic will be exploring properties of materials looking at reversible and irreversible changes.
 This will tie in beautifully with our Victorian transport theme and the creation of potions and lotions for a local apothecary, therefore becoming very cross curricular.

-We would be really grateful to ask for a DT contribution of £ 4.50 per child to allow us to complete some extra creative activities, like we did last year.
-Without this support we wouldn’t have been able to enhance the children’s curriculum with the lovely activities that they will taste, make or take part in.
-Such as Victorian Day treats, Mother’s and Father’s day cards, sky at night evening with hot chocolate and biscuits, our Asian banquet are just a few of the extra activities that your money will go towards.
+We would be really grateful for a DT contribution of £4.00 per child to allow us to complete some extra creative activities like we did last year.
+Without this support we wouldn’t have been able to enhance the children’s curriculum with the lovely activities that they will taste, make or take part in such as Victorian Day treats, Mothers’ and Fathers’ day cards, a sky at night evening with hot chocolate and biscuits and our Asian banquet are just a few of the extra activities that your money will go towards.